kbjr/class.js/readme.md

 thing.foo();
 ```

 Mixins are different from inheritence in the sense that they do no add to the inheritence chain, they simply extend the current class with certain functionality.
-You cannot use `instanceof` do determine mixin inheritence because classes are not instances of mixins; In fact, there is no such thing as an _instance_ of a mixin, they are just objects.
+You cannot use `instanceof` to determine mixin inheritence because classes are not instances of mixins; In fact, there is no such thing as an _instance_ of a mixin, they are just objects.

 ## Using Namespaces